The State of Animal Welfare Today

 Increase in households with dogs in past 10 years

-Current Number of Animals in US Shelters2
+Current State of Animals in US Shelters

 For more on lifesaving progress, see our printable infographic or the pet lifesaving dashboard.